abadid/cmsc424-spring2018/project4/README.md

 You do not need to run the query.
 You just need to understand the query plan shown above and answer the following questions in `p4q1.txt`.
 Please write the answer corresponding to each of the following questions in a new line in `p4q1.txt` (answers are not case sensitive).

-1. State True or False: The first join operation is executed on the condition fl.flightid = f.flightid.
+1. State True or False.
+For all hash joins involved in this query, the smaller of the two relations is always hashed.
 2. State True or False: The filter condition (a.hub=f.source or a.hub=f.dest) is executed after all the join operations are performed.
 3. State 1,2 or 3 (only 1 correct answer): The join operations are performed in the following order (earliest to last):
    1. fl.flightid=f.flightid, fl.customerid = c.customerid, c.frequentflieron = a.airlineid.